bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

       $ cd yosys-nightly
       $ makepkg -sic yosys-nightly

-    Once installed you must then pick a nextpnr to install suitable for your target.
+    Once installed you must then pick a :code:`nextpnr` to install suitable for your target.
-    For the Lattice iCE40 parts, install nextpnr-ice40-nightly with your favourite AUR helper, or run:
+    For the Lattice iCE40 parts, install :code:`nextpnr-ice40-nightly` with your favourite AUR helper, or run:

     .. code-block:: console